Western Roman Empire: Fall of the Empire

 By convention, the Western Roman Empire is deemed to have ended on 4 September 476, when Odoacer deposed Romulus Augustus, but the historical record calls this determination into question.
 Indeed, the deposition of Romulus Augustus received very little attention in contemporary times.
-Romulus was a usurper in the eyes of the Eastern Roman Empire and the remaining territories of Western Roman control outside of Italy, with the previous emperor Julius Nepos still being alive and claiming to rule the Western Empire in Dalmatia.
+Romulus was a usurper in the eyes of the Eastern Roman Empire and in the remaining territories under Western Roman control outside of Italy, where the previous emperor, Julius Nepos, was still alive and claiming to rule the Western Empire from Dalmatia.
 Furthermore, the Western court had lacked true power and had been subject to Germanic aristocrats for decades, with most of its legal territory being under control of various barbarian kingdoms.
 With Odoacer recognising Julius Nepos, and later the Eastern emperor Zeno, as his sovereign, nominal Roman control continued in Italy.
 Syagrius, who had managed to preserve Roman sovereignty in an exclave in northern Gaul (a realm today known as the Domain of Soissons) also recognized Nepos as his sovereign and the legitimate Western emperor.

 The authority of Julius Nepos as emperor was accepted not only by Odoacer in Italy, but by the Eastern Empire and Syagrius in Gaul (who had not recognized Romulus Augustulus).
 Nepos was murdered by his own soldiers in 480, a plot some attribute to Odoacer or the previous, deposed emperor Glycerius, and the Eastern emperor Zeno chose not to appoint a new Western emperor.
 Zeno, recognizing that no true Roman control remained over the territories legally governed by the Western court, instead chose to abolish the juridical division of the position of emperor and declared himself the sole emperor of the Roman Empire.
 Zeno became the first sole Roman emperor since the division after Theodosius I, 85 years prior, and the position would never again be divided.
 As such, the (eastern) Roman emperors after 480 are the successors of the western ones, albeit only in a juridical sense.
 These emperors would continue to rule the Roman Empire until the Fall of Constantinople in 1453, nearly a thousand years later.
 As 480 marks the end of the juridical division of the empire into two imperial courts, some historians refer to the death of Nepos and abolition of the Western Empire by Zeno as the end of the Western Roman Empire.